 How amazing is the cape?
 I am thinking that instead of embroidering on the cape where it rests on the arm, I might embellish it with some beading I bought on a visit to a bead show with my cousin back in October.
 I will let you know when I start to make this one! 😉

-Get Your Hands On The Free Pattern
+The Free Sewing Pattern